Deepsjai/LungCancerDetection/README.md

 # Supervised Learning

+## Approach:
+We use a transfer learning approach to perform supervised binary classification of images as 'benign' or 'malignant' based on the presence of malignant tumors.

+## Reason behind adopting this approach:

+It is known that tumors are of different shapes and sizes and can occur at different locations, which makes their detection challenging [[5]](#ref5).
+In addition to this, deep learning approaches have been showing expert-level performance in medical image interpretation tasks in the recent past (for eg., Diabetic Retinopathy [[6]](#ref6)).
+This can be attributed to both - availability of large labeled data sets and the ability of deep neural networks to extract complex features from within the image.

+It would be tedious (and maybe near impossible) to hand-design the features that one would need to build models for this task.
+This, in combination with the fact that we were dealing with a dataset containing a significantly smaller amount of images directly points to using a transfer learning approach where we initialize the parameters from a network pre-trained on ImageNet data and modify the final fully connected layer of the pre-trained network to a new fully-connected layer producing 2 responses indicative of the predicted probabilities of the two classes.

+## What’s new in our approach:

+The overall architecture of feature_extraction + grad_cam visualization + Augmentation via VAEs is new and has not been approached on a medical image dataset to the best of our knowledge. \
+If our approach can show improved results, it could mean that we do not necessarily have to collect a large amount of data at all times and would be able to manage with smaller datasets.

 # Grad CAM

 Among the most important areas of research in deep learning today is that of interpretability, i.e, being able to demystify the black-box nature (owing to its non-convex nature) of a neural network and identify the key reasons for making its predictions.
 Various approaches have been proposed to help with this exercise, the most recent of which involves gradient-based class activation mappings that highlight the specific pixels (or regions) of an image that most strongly activate a certain class of the model’s prediction.
 Abbreviated as Grad-CAM, this approach has become a universally accepted yardstick for interpretability in the deep learning research community across a wide range of tasks such as image classification, object detection, image captioning and visual question answering.